 Your child will be able to go home right away.
+Your child may not have slept well during the test and may be tired the next day.
 Your child can go back to their usual activities right away.

 Follow-up care is a key part of your child's treatment and safety.
 Be sure to make and go to all appointments, and call your doctor or nurse call line if your child is having problems.
 Ask your doctor when you can expect to have your child's test results.